 Tubulointerstitial nephritis is inflammation that affects the tubules of the kidneys and the tissues that surround them (interstitial tissue).

-Tubulointerstitial nephritis may be acute or chronic, and it often results in kidney failure.
+Tubulointerstitial nephritis may be acute or chronic, and it often results in kidney failure (loss of most kidney function).
 It may be caused by various diseases, drugs, toxins, or radiation that damages the kidneys.
 Damage to the tubules results in changes in the concentrations of electrolytes in the blood or in problems with the kidney's ability to concentrate urine.
-There are two parts of the kidney tubules, the proximal and the distal.
-When the proximal tubule is damaged, the normal reabsorption into the blood of sodium, potassium, bicarbonate, uric acid, and phosphate may be altered, resulting in low levels in the blood of these substances.
-Injuries to the distal tubule are usually associated with a loss of urine-concentrating ability and an increase in daily urine volume (polyuria).
+Problems concentrating urine causes an increase in daily urine volume (polyuria). .

 Drugs can also cause tubulointerstitial nephritis through nonallergic mechanisms.
-For example, NSAIDs can damage the tissues gradually, taking up to 18 months to cause chronic tubulointerstitial nephritis.
+For example, NSAIDs can directly damage the kidney, taking up to 18 months to cause chronic tubulointerstitial nephritis.

 Infection of the kidneys (pyelonephritis) can also cause acute or chronic tubulointerstitial nephritis.
 Kidney failure is unlikely unless inflammation causes a blockage in the urinary tract or pyelonephritis occurs in both kidneys.